The-Great-Ape/solana-safety-101/README.md

 ## How to Update the List

 To update the verified and scam site list, you can make PR on this file [data.json](https://github.com/The-Great-Ape/solana-safety-101/blob/main/pages/api/data.json).

+## Chrome/Brave Extension

+You can find the Web Extension in this [repository](https://github.com/The-Great-Ape/solana-safety-101-web-extension).